Hummus is rich, creamy, and full of flavor. Grab some crispy pita chips and dig in!

 Recipe Notes

-Note 1: I prefer a blender for this recipe as it yields smoother results more quickly than a food processor.
+Note 1: I prefer a blender for this recipe as it yields smoother results quicker than a food processor.
 For the smoothest hummus, use a high-powered blender like Blendtec® or Vitamix®.

-Note 3: Tahini is a sesame paste available in most grocery stores.
-Use hulled tahini, not unhulled or whole seed, which can be bitter.
-Tahini often separates, so shake or mix it well before measuring.
-Not all tahini is equal; I recommend Mighty Sesame Co. or Soom Foods Sesame Tahini Paste.
+Note 3: Use hulled tahini, not unhulled or whole-seed, as they can be bitter.
+Mix well before measuring.
+Recommended brands: Mighty Sesame Co. or Soom Foods Sesame Tahini Paste.

 Nutrition